SuffolkLITLab/resource-map/README.md

 <p> 18.
 Now turn to line 82 to update your own About page.
 <p> 19.
 Update line 156 to input your own Category names.
 <p> 20.
 Update line 175 to do the same.
 <p> 21.
 Go back to your Airtable.
-Find your account.
+Find your account in the upper right hand corner.
 <p> ![Image to Account] (https://github.com/SuffolkLITLab/resource-map/blob/master/HowTo%20Images/HowTo%20Images/Account.png)
 <p> ![Image to Account 2] (https://github.com/SuffolkLITLab/resource-map/blob/master/HowTo%20Images/HowTo%20Images/Account%202.png)
 <p> 22.
 Find your API key.
 You can follow the steps below or go to https://medium.com/row-and-table/an-basic-intro-to-the-airtable-api-9ef978bb0729.